csams/parsr/README.md

 parseit is a little library for parsing simple, mostly context free grammars that might require knowledge of indentation.

-The design is top down recursive decent with backtracking.
+The design is recursive decent with backtracking.
 Fancy tricks like rewriting left recursions and optimizations like [packrat](https://pdos.csail.mit.edu/~baford/packrat/thesis/thesis.pdf) are not implemented since the goal is a library under 500 lines that's still sufficient for parsing small, non-standard configuration files.

 ## Primitives
-The building blocks for matching individual characters, sets of characters, and a few convenient objects like numbers.
-All matching is case sensitive.
+These are the building blocks for matching individual characters, sets of characters, and a few convenient objects like numbers.
+All matching is case sensitive except for the `ignore_case` option with `Literal` and `Keyword`.

 ### Char
 Match a single character.